 Weekends, when handled correctly, are pure fun.
-A precious break that refuels you with the energy needed for the various boring tasks you’ll encounter next week.
-However, the biggest problem with weekends is the fact that they’re over so fast (although arguably not as fast as it would take you to create a website).
+A precious break that refuels you with the energy needed for the various boring tasks and professional growth you’ll encounter next week.
+However, the biggest problem with weekends is the fact that they’re over so fast (although arguably not as fast as it would take you to create a website or start a business).
 That being said, we’ve gathered these following tips to help you extract every ounce of joy from your free time and commit fully to a successfully spent weekend:

 We know, planning ahead might sound like something people who enjoy sharpening pencils do, but trust us, it will deliver results.
 The concept itself is pretty obvious, yet still extremely important.
 First of all, don’t just write “SLEEP” on your calendar from Friday night until Monday morning.
 It’s not that funny (okay, maybe a little bit) and won’t get you very far in your quest to conquer the 2 days ahead.
 Contrarily, don’t over plan every minute of your free time, or it will feel just like any other appointment packed day at the office.

 Just take a step back and try to create some kind of list – and if you have a good memory, you don’t even need to write it down.
 Think of all the things you want to do and what will be the ideal order to organize them.
 For example, grab coffee with a friend in the morning, squeeze in a few errands after, then some grocery shopping and finally back home.
 See, it’s not exactly the complexity level of an Ocean Eleven plan.
 It’ll take you maybe 4 minutes.
 Furthermore, making plans will allow you to enjoy the more “exclusive” activities that require booking in advance, i.e., a trampoline basketball tournament with your buddies, dinner at that fancy restaurant everyone and their moms are talking about, or finally meeting up with your old college roommate that’s been M.I.A.